Getting a divorce and feeling lost? Here’s how a psychologist can steer you toward the right path.

 It is at this stage that psychologists can be most helpful in limiting the negative impacts of divorce on parents and children.
 A psychologist’s services at this point can aid in limiting the ultimate negative emotional harm.

 While hurt, anger, depression, fear, and anxiety, among so many other emotions, are often inevitable, for the parents and children alike, therapeutic services can limit the severity of these emotions.
 These services can take a variety of forms:

-Marital therapy - Many couples think about divorcing, and many might even believe that they are certain that their marriage is over.
+Marital therapy - Many couples think about divorce, and many might even believe that they are certain that their marriage is over.
 However, after undergoing marital therapy facilitated by a skilled and experienced psychologist, they often discover that their marriage is not irreconcilable.
-They learn that through better communication, forgiveness of old grudges and resentments, and other therapeutic techniques, the marriage can be saved.
+They learn that through better communication, the forgiveness of old grudges and resentments, and other therapeutic techniques, the marriage can be saved.

 Many people opt for staying together “only for the children’s sake.”
 But when couples genuinely engage in marital therapy, in good faith, they discover that even if their motivation for trying is just for the children, they can heal and recapture enough of the enjoyment in being together that divorce is not necessary.

 Individual therapy for parents - Quite often, the degradation of the marriage is not caused solely by the relationship problems of the couple.
 Rather, many other factors often play a role, such as personal mental health issues that need to be treated, financial issues, and work-related stress that a parent can’t seem to keep out of the home.

 When one starts caring for one’s individual emotional and mental health with effective therapy, this is often enough to jump-start healing in the marriage.

 Individual therapy and/or family therapy with the children - Children don’t come with instructions, but they do come with a wide variety of personal temperaments and differing levels of ability to adjust to their own life stressors.